Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection

-After the application of lepton-track preselection in Table~\ref{tab:trksel_1L1T}, the pNN score is calculated for each candidate track.
+After the application of the lepton-track preselection in Table~\ref{tab:trksel_1L1T}, the pNN score is calculated for each candidate track.
 The track with the highest pNN score is then selected for each event and its score is assigned as the pNN score of the event.
-Subsequently, selection criteria in Table~\ref{tab:SRselection_1L1T} are applied to select signal-like events with a same-flavour opposite-charge lepton and lepton-track pair and thus to define the SR\@.
-As the pNN and low-\pt lepton-track ID are not directly dependent on one another, this significantly reduces the background contribution.
+Subsequently, selection criteria in Table~\ref{tab:SRselection_1L1T} are applied to select signal-like events with a same-flavour opposite-charge lepton and lepton-track pair to define the SR\@.
+As the pNN and low-\pt lepton-track ID are not directly dependent on one another, the application of the low-\pt lepton-track ID on top of the pNN score requirement significantly reduces the background contribution.
 The first requirement of high pNN score vetoes background events having non-signal-like event topology.
-Then by selecting events having a track with high low-\pt lepton-track ID score, significant background suppression is achieved through rejection of hadronic and fake tracks, which are the main background track components in the targeted regime.
+Then by selecting events having a track with a large value of the low-\pt lepton-track ID score, further significant background suppression is achieved through rejection of hadronic and fake tracks, which are the main background track components in the targeted regime.